foumart/JS.13kGames.2020_WinWin/README.md

 # JS.13kGames.2020_WinWin

 In WinWin you control a spaceship and fight alien invaders.
-Each time you destroy an enemy you restore a deleted file from the harddrive.
+Each time you destroy an enemy you restore a deleted file from the hard drive.
 Some files from the game itself are missing too, so you have to search throughout the 12 stages to find the missing data.
-When you do so, a new spaceship will be unloacked, giving you the oportunity to try a new weapon.
+When you do so, a new spaceship will be unlocked, giving you the opportunity to try a new weapon.

-Why are there so many deleted files from this harddrive?
-Well, it looks like someone attempted to top the high score in Lose/Lose..

 Controls: [Arrow Keys] [A] [D] Movement; [Space] Shoot; [C] Toggle shooting

 Shortcuts: [R] Reset game, [F] Fullscreen, [P][Esc] Pause

-Inspired by the Lose/Lose concept - a game that randomly deletes files from your machine on every killed invader.
+Inspired by Lose/Lose by Zach Gage - a game that randomly deletes files from your machine on every killed invader.

 How to set up build on Windows: